We get into the nitty-gritty of how a DAC works, what specs to look for, and the pros and cons of the different types.

 As mentioned earlier, DACs convert digital signals to analog signals.
-It does this by processing the digital signal’s binary information using the weighted resistor method or the R-2R ladder network method.
+They do this by processing the digital signal’s binary information using the weighted resistor method or the R-2R ladder network method.

-In other words, it takes multiple samples of the digital signal to reconstruct an analog wave.
+In other words, a DAC takes multiple samples of the digital signal to reconstruct an analog wave.